Nyx no Lantern: Publication

-Volume list
+Volumes

 Reception

 The series was nominated for the 20th Tezuka Osamu Cultural Prize in 2016, and won the Grand Prize in its 24th edition in 2020.
-The series ranked #4 on "The Best Manga 2017 Kono Manga wo Yome!" ranking by Freestyle magazine.
+The series ranked fourth on "The Best Manga 2017 Kono Manga wo Yome!" ranking by Freestyle magazine.
 The series was one of the Jury Recommended Works at the 20th Japan Media Arts Festival in 2017, and received an Excellence Award at the 21st edition in 2018.
 Nyx no Lantern won the Best Miniseries Manga at the Anime Click Awards 2022.

 French newspaper Le Figaro selected the series as one of their six recommended manga featured at the 2019 Paris Book Fair.